 Lets move on to beans.
 Your stomach either loves them or it hates them.
 So if you can tolerate beans, then you can enjoy a huge amount of legumes friend.
 Just head to your local WinCo or other bulk section and check out all the beans offered, it’s CRAZY!

 This recipe is a dead ringer for creamy pinto beans.
 There is NO SOAKING required and they come out creamy every single time!!!!
+This is the perfect food to eat when you’re on a budget.

 How To Lower Your Grocery Bill with These Foods